Only 9 species of snake call our region of Eastern Ontario home.

 6. Ring-necked Snake: not endangered.
 Ring neck and orange-yellow belly.

 7. Eastern Ribbon Snake: white half-moon markings in front of its eyes.
-Listed as species of special concern.
 Gives birth to live young.
+Ontario species at risk status: Special Concern

 8. Eastern Smooth Green Snake:elusive but beautiful.
 Bright green and shiny.